-In 1998, I developed INVALID ARTICLE ID for a second time.
+In 1998, I developed gestational diabetes for a second time.
 After giving birth, my doctor told me that I had at least an 80% chance of developing type 2 diabetes if I didn't lose weight and change my diet and exercise habits.
 My father died of complications of the disease, my mother has had it for 15 years, both of my brothers and my sister have it, and my grandmother had it.
 As a Hispanic American, I knew my ethnic heritage put me at higher risk of the disease.

 What's more, I'm the director of medical staff services at a large hospital, so every day I see the results of people's unhealthy decisions.
 I knew what I needed to do.
 I just didn't do it.

 I once went to a gym, but I was so embarrassed even walking into this room filled with lean, fit people that I didn't return.
 "Maybe tomorrow," I kept telling myself.
 "Maybe tomorrow."

 Then one of those tomorrows became the day of my diagnosis: Oct.
 23, 2003.

 I'd been very thirsty and so hungry, and I was getting up over and over at night to use the bathroom.
 I was also dealing with a yeast infection that stubbornly refused to go away.
 My gynecologist considered these symptoms and suggested that we test my blood sugar.

 It was 295 mg/dlway too high.
 A normal level would be 180 mg/dl after eating a meal.
 And a test of my long-term blood sugar, the hemoglobin A1C, was 15%, about twice as high as it should be.
 Most healthy people have a hemoglobin A1C of 4.5% to 6% and people with diabetes should have a hemoglobin A1C of 7% or below, according to the American Diabetes Association.